ensoenso/the-mouse-is-coming-too/README.md

 button or key to **Open Application**, then choose the app for the required host.
 Opening an app immediately requests the switch; no window is shown.

-You can also enable the included Karabiner-Elements rule to map these physical keyboard chords:

-- right Option + right Command + 1 → host 1
-- right Option + right Command + 2 → host 2
-- right Option + right Command + 3 → host 3

 For switching in both directions, install the launchers on each Mac.
 Keep a physical Easy-Switch control, built-in trackpad, or spare input device available during initial testing.